 Jesse has quite a diverse background.
 He has studied Linguistics and Psychology; taught English as a second language; worked in audio production; and finally left a career as a circus performer to pursue full time advocacy for animals.

-Since setting aside the juggling balls and taking up the cause for animals Jesse has interned with PETA; led a team of fundraisers for WSPA; and now works as Animals Australia's National Outreach Coordinator.
+Since setting aside the juggling balls and taking up the cause for animals Jesse has interned with PETA; led a team of fundraisers for WSPA; and now works as Animals Australia's Community Engagement Manager.